General Questions about HiRUC

 In Hawaii, gas taxes are the largest source of funding for the safety, upkeep, and improvement of public roads and bridges.
 The state gas tax is 16 cents per gallon.
 The federal government and counties also collect fuel taxes.
 As Hawaii gets closer to the goal of 100% clean energy by 2045, many people are buying more fuel-efficient cars and trucks.
 Fewer gallons of gas sold means less gas tax collected.
 RUC is a possible way we could pay for our roads and bridges in a future without gas taxes.

-The Hawaii Road Usage Charge Demonstration project, or HiRUC, is a three-year research effort led by HDOT where drivers can experience what it would be like to pay for roads through a per-mile charge, without owing any real money.
+The Hawaii Road Usage Charge Demonstration project, or HiRUC, is a three-year research effort led by HDOT where drivers experienced what it would be like to pay for roads through a per-mile charge, without owing any real money.

-Vehicle mileage will be calculated based on odometer readings collected during vehicle inspections.
-Vehicle owners will receive a Driving Report in the mail that shows how many miles they drove in the past year, how much gas tax they paid, and how much they would owe under a RUC instead.
-The mailings begin in late 2019.
-This is a limited-time demonstration, and no one will owe any real money.
+Vehicle mileage was calculated based on odometer readings collected during vehicle inspections.
+The majority of vehicle owners received a Driving Report in the mail that showed how many miles they drove in the past year, how much gas tax they paid, and how much they would owe under a RUC instead.
+Mailers were sent from July 2019 to Dec 2020.
+Use the Online Estimator to create your own customized Driving Report.

-Throughout the project, HDOT is seeking input from the public.
-This began with community meetings in the spring of 2019 and will continue throughout the project as motorists have ongoing opportunities to provide input.
-HDOT is also recruiting volunteers willing to test automated ways of collecting vehicle mileage.
-Throughout the demonstration, drivers are being asked their opinions and experiences.
-The results of the demonstration project, including feedback from drivers, will be shared with elected officials for consideration to address Hawaii’s roadway funding challenges.
+Throughout the project, HDOT sought input from the public, and throughout the demonstration, drivers were asked their opinions and experiences.
+The results of the demonstration project, including community meeting comments, over 40,000 survey responses and feedback from Technology Test Drive volunteer participants, will be shared with elected officials for consideration to address Hawaii’s roadway funding challenges.

 Hawaii’s fuel tax decline is expected to be faster than most since we are leaders in transitioning to cleaner, more efficient vehicles.
 Many states face challenges in funding roads and bridges.
 About a dozen states have examined RUC.
 Several have conducted statewide pilot tests, including Oregon, California, Washington, Colorado, Delaware, Pennsylvania, and Minnesota.
 Oregon has had a RUC in place since 2015 for some vehicles.
-Utah enacted new registration fees on hybrid and electric vehicles in 2019 and in 2020 will offer a RUC as an alternative to those fees.
+Utah enacted new registration fees on hybrid and electric vehicles in 2019 and is now offering a RUC as an alternative to those fees.
 New Zealand drivers of diesel vehicles have paid a RUC to fund roads since 1978, and soon EV drivers will pay a RUC there too.

 As it stands, the gas tax will fade away gradually as drivers buy less or stop buying gas.
 The state and counties must choose whether to keep the gas tax in place even as it diminishes.
 HDOT’s research assumes that for Hawaii, a RUC only will work if it replaces the gas tax for the vehicles it applies to.

 The purpose of the gas tax is to fund repair and maintenance of roadways and bridges, not to discourage people from driving any type of vehicles (which today are mostly gas-powered).
 HDOT is focused on ensuring equitable and sustainable funding for roadways and bridges.
-This research will explore how a RUC might impact future car-buying choices and gather information to understand purchasing decisions.
-Feedback from electric vehicle owners will be particularly important.
+This research is looking at how a RUC might impact future car-buying choices.
+Driver and general public input was gathered and gather information to understand purchasing decisions.
+Feedback from electric vehicle owners was particularly important.
 HiRUC will present a range of options for elected officials to consider to ensure that a RUC aligns with state energy goals.